mfatihdinc61/mfatihdinc61/README.md

 ⚖️ I made a WebApp to create official (Turkish) petitions with ease, **seridilekce.com** This website helps people create their formal petition (dilekçe) simply by filling textbox, and the site serves the created petition according to formal rules in the pdf form, since its creation **tens of thousands** petitions are created and the site is still actively being used.

-⚙️ I made a desktop app for a private company so the images of the products and their namings would be compatible to be used in the *wholesaler software*.
+⚙️ I made a desktop app **Nebim Dönüştürücü** for a private company so the images of the products and their namings would be compatible to be uploaded in the wholesaler software ('Nebim').